 Unlike central air systems, no HVAC expertise is needed to get it up and running.

 Step-by-step instructions are always included, as are all the parts needed for installation.
 The simple, straight-forward process can be completed with success by even the clumsiest of homeowners.
+All that’s required is opening a window, placing the unit inside, and securing it.

 Supplemental cooling is a technique used by savvy homeowners who are trying to save money on their energy bills, and it requires the use of a high-quality window air condition unit.